 (e) Consent records and compliance evidence

-Where consent is relied upon (including where consent mechanisms are implemented for certain cookies or similar technologies), we may retain records of choices and consent signals to demonstrate compliance with applicable legal obligations and to administer user preferences.
+Where consent is relied upon (including where consent mechanisms are implemented for certain cookies and similar technologies), we may retain records of choices and consent signals to demonstrate compliance and to administer user preferences.

 When personal information is no longer required for the purposes for which it was collected, and no further legal obligation requires its retention, we will take reasonable steps to securely delete it, anonymise it, or otherwise render it non-identifying, subject to technical feasibility and applicable law.